LarsEggimann/mapp-tricks/how_to_build.md

-# Build in package directory
+# Build and release instructions

+You can use the release script in `scripts/release.py` to automate the process.
+See [these instructions](scripts/README.md) for details.

+## Manual build instructions

 Make sure to bump version in `pyproject.toml`, `setup.py` and `mapp_tricks/__init__.py`.

 Make sure you have build installed, `pip install build`